-THE NEED: One of the challenges for increasing visitation is the lack of infrastructure in the corridor.
-Developing infrastructure that will guide visitors to the area to make informed decisions is important as demand for use of the area increases; however, investment in and location of infrastructure is complex and will require collaboration by landowners throughout the corridor to accomplish, as the topography and other natural features in the corridor make location of infrastructure challenging.
+THE NEED: The most significant challenges for increasing visitorship are improving visitor information and reducing unwanted and illegal activities is the lack of infrastructure in the corridor.
+Developing infrastructure that will guide visitors to the area to make the right decisions is important as demand for use of the area increases.
+Investment in and location of infrastructure is complex and will require collaboration by landowners throughout the corridor to accomplish, as the topography and other natural features in the corridor make location of infrastructure challenging.

 - Expanding visitor services and information

 - Enhancing infrastructure:

 - Parking

-- o Roads
+- Roads

 - Signage

 - Public restrooms

-Visitor services such as information, restrooms and parking

-are extremely limited throughout the corridor.
+Visitor services such as information, restrooms and parking are extremely limited throughout the corridor.
 A parking lot, restroom and information kiosk have been constructed in Wilkeson and another small parking lot is adjacent to the Foothills Trail in Carbonado.
 The Foothills Rails to Trails Coalition supports another small parking lot near the Fairfax Bridge.
 Mount Rainier National Park maintains a set of vault toilets at the Carbon River entrance to the park, adjacent to the existing parking area.
 The lack of visitor services is a significant issue both for visitors, who often get lost and are frustrated by the lack of facilities and for locals, who face pressure from visitors parking in unauthorized and unsafe locations and must deal with garbage and litter left behind.
 While Mount Rainier National Park staffs a ranger contact station near the Carbon River entrance, this location has no public restrooms and does not provide access to water for visitors.